 To form any subcommittees of the Board to look closer into the business of the Board.

-To properly transition the incoming Chair of the Board.
+To properly transition the incoming Chair of the Board, as well as the incoming Service managers and Corporate Initiative leaders with respective to the Board.

+To keep records for the Board’s operation, including but not limited to presentation slides and presented budgets and strategic plans.

-The Board shall elect a Deputy Chair at the March meeting.
+The incoming Board shall elect a Deputy Chair at the final Board meeting in March.
+The Deputy Chair shall be a general student member of the Board.

+The responsibilities of the Deputy Chair shall be:

+To act in place of the Chair in their absence.

-The responsibilities of the Deputy Chair shall be to act in place of the Chair in his/her absence.
+The responsibilities of the Faculty and Alumni members of the Board shall be to provide institutional knowledge for the Board as well as expertise in the management of business units.

 Standing Committees of the Board

-There shall exist standing committees within the Advisory Board to assist it in its work, including a Finance Committee, a Long-term Strategy Committee, a Social Responsibility Committee and a Policy Review Committee.
-These committees shall be chaired by student members of the Board who are not members of the Executive.
-Their membership may include any member of the Board with the ability to meet the time commitments set out by the committee Chair.
-Each standing committee shall report to the Board at each meeting.
+There shall exist standing committees within the Advisory Board to assist it in its work.
+The standing committees shall be:

+Audit Committee

+Finance Committee

+Strategy Committee

+Policy Committee

+Only general student members of the Board shall be eligible to sit on a standing committee.
+Each general student member of the Board shall sit on exactly one standing committee.
+The Chair of the Board shall not sit on any standing committee.

+The incoming Board members of each standing committee shall be internally elected by the incoming Board at the final meeting of the Board in March.

-The Finance Committee shall consist of three voting members of the Board including the Vice President (Operations).
+The Audit Committee shall consist of two general student members of the Board.
 The duties of the Finance Committee shall be:

 To periodically review the form, content, and level of detail of financial reports to the Board.

-To review the service’s monthly financial statements as submitted to the Vice President (Operations).
+To review the services’ monthly financial statements as submitted to the Vice President (Operations) and present a summary of each statement to the Board each month.

 To alert the Board to deviations from budgets that may be outside the range determined by the Board during the budget approval process, as they may be revealed or anticipated as the fiscal year progresses.

+To provide an in-depth review of proposed budgets from each Service and Corporate Initiative before they are presented to the Board for approval.

+Notwithstanding C.4.2, the Finance Committee shall be chaired by the two members of the Audit Committee.

+Notwithstanding C.4.2, the Finance Committee membership shall include:

+The business manager for each Service;

+The Director of Services;

+The Director of Finance;

+The General Manager;

+The Vice-President (Operations)

+The Finance Committee shall be responsible for clearly defining and improving the financial processes of the Engineering Society Services.

-The Strategic Planning Committee shall consist of the Vice President (Operations), two student members of the Board, and two non-Board, voting, members of Council, and other members at the committee Chair’s discretion.
+The Strategic Planning Committee shall consist of two general student members of the Board.
 The duties of the Strategic Planning Committee shall be: